Bachelor of Science in Bioengineering & Biochemistry

 Overview

 This combined major from the College of Engineering and College of Science serves students who wish to develop both a scientific and an engineering mindset to solve problems in bioengineering and biochemistry.
-The program includes fundamentals and electives in the science of biochemistry; a complete and rigorous bioengineering core; and a series of molecular, cellular, and tissue engineering courses that allow for the synthesis of the two.
-Successful graduates will earn a Bachelor of Science degree and possess the knowledge, skills, and perspective to pursue careers in academia or industry.
-Furthermore, this curriculum lines up well with the coursework required to pursue medical (or other clinical) school.
+The program includes fundamentals and electives in the science of biochemistry; a complete and rigorous bioengineering core; and a series of molecular, cellular, and tissue engineering courses that allow for synthesis of the two.
+The curriculum aligns well with the coursework required to apply to medical school or other clinical graduate programs and aims to provide the knowledge, skills, and perspective to pursue careers in academia or industry.

 Innovative Curriculum